Ariadna1706/GitHub-API-and-Jest-tests/README.md

-# GitHub public repositories portfolio
+# GitHub public repositories list

 The main goal of this project was to practice the use of GitHub REST API solutions and JavaScript Testing.